robinweser/fela/docs/GettingStarted.md

 ### 9.1.
 Configuration
 Some plugins might require some configuration.
 For example the [custom property](plugins/customProperty) plugin must at least have one custom property mapping.
-You can pass configuration directly on instantiation.
+You can pass configuration directly, but note that not every plugin is capable of configuration. <br>
+Check the [plugin overview](../README.md#plugins) to see which plugins allow configuration and how it looks like.
 ```javascript
 import customProperty from 'fela-plugin-custom-property'